Your First Chiropractic Visit - What to Expect

 - Only after your consent will your first treatment proceed.
 If there is any aspect of care that you do not feel comfortable with, Dr. Miron is happy to offer alternatives.
 She offers a variety of manual techniques (including adjustment, gentle joint mobilization and soft tissue work) and physical modalities (such as light therapy, electrical stimulation and acupuncture).
 Learn more about Dr. Miron’s chiropractic services or read the FAQs.

-X-rays are generally not required as a prerequisite to care but will be recommended in certain circumstances.
-In this case, you will be referred directly to a nearby lab (within 5 min walking distance from Dr. Miron’s office).
+X-rays are generally not required as a prerequisite to care but will be recommended when appropriate.

 Subsequent Chiropractic Visits